 - Hands-on Activity: Glaciers, Water and Wind, Oh My! on Teach Engineering is geared for upper elementary ages, but can be adapted for a homeschool setting for both younger and older children.

 - Modeling Glacier Dynamics with Flubber is designed for middle and high school classrooms, but easily adapts to a homeschool setting.

 The link below is an Amazon Search affiliate link.
-If you are inclined to make an Amazon purchase, I appreciate you considering using this link below to help make this blog self sufficient.
 You can read my disclosure policy here.